NCAR/CESM_xml2html/README.md

 Usage:
 First will need to generate the grids.txt file for use in the script:
-> cime/scripts/query_config --grids --long > grids.txt
+> $CESMROOT/cime/scripts/query_config --grids --long > grids.txt

 Then edit the grids.txt to remove all lines up to the first line containing 'alias:'
 Once done can run the python script to generate the HTML file:
-> ./grids-html.py --version 2.1.5 --htmlfile grids.html --txtfile /fully-qualified-path-to/grids.txt
+> python grids-html.py --version 2.1.5 --htmlfile grids.html --txtfile /fully-qualified-path-to/grids.txt

 This example will:
 - Set the CESM model version for use in the HTML otutput files